- Halloween Horror Nights 2015 (Overview & explanation)

 - The Simpsons Ride

 Please note, if you purchase a HHN Express Pass, it works on the rides in addition to the haunted houses.
-Also, as we mentioned at the top, be aware that Diagon Alley will not be open during Halloween Horror Nights (but will be open during regular daytime operations throughout September and October).
+The only exception is Escape from Gringotts, which will not have express access.

 Halloween Horror Nights park map

-The HHN 2014 map shows the locations of each haunted house, street experience, and the two stage shows.
 You can click the image to view it full-screen.
-(Keep in mind that Universal provides free event guidemaps at the front of Universal Studios Florida for all guests, so you don’t have to worry about bringing your own.
+(Keep in mind that Universal provides free event guide maps at the front of Universal Studios Florida for all guests, so you don’t have to worry about bringing your own.
 We simply provide this example to help you plan and get a sense of the event’s layout.)

-If viewing the map full-screen still doesn’t make it large enough to read clearly, you have two other options: you can view/download our full-resolution HHN 2014 map by right clicking here and selecting ‘Save Link As’, or you can view our HHN 2014 interactive map.
+If viewing the map full-screen still doesn’t make it large enough to read clearly, you can view/download our full-resolution HHN 2014 map by right clicking here and selecting ‘Save Link As’.

 What Halloween Horror Nights is not